 One can have generalized data to create a general strategy but, considering that customers expect personalized services, it is important to gather data that gives a lot of personal details.
 Loyalty programs for 2020 and thereafter will incorporate artificial intelligence and machine learning to gather specific data that will give insights on individual customers to help marketers craft personalized strategies.

-A Salesforce survey finds that 59% of customers expect personalized attention.
-It is not surprising given that people are the target of unwanted and generalized emails, text messages and irrelevant offers.
+A Salesforce survey finds that 59 percent of customers expect personalized attention.
+It is not surprising given that people are the target of unwanted and generalized e-mails, text messages, and irrelevant offers.
 Admittedly it is no easy task to track each customer and know their preferences but artificial intelligence does help loyalty programs improve the degree of personalization.
 This feature will be accentuated in this year’s loyalty programs by way of improved automation.

 Savvy customers know that you can buy virtually anything online, ranging from consumer products to industrial goods.
-Ecommerce is booming and its share of retail space will be about 15.5% and in B2B it will be 12.1% according to Oberlo statistics.
+Ecommerce is booming and its share of retail space will be about 15.5 percent and in B2B it will be 12.1 percent, according to Oberlo statistics.
 You cannot fight it.
 Join eCommerce and give customers another chance to stay loyal.

-A consumer products company may deal with resellers who sell in retail stores as well as online so they are not directly involved but what they can do and are doing is to let customers know that their products are available online through their retailers on various eCommerce platforms.
+A consumer products company may deal with resellers who sell in retail stores as well as online so they are not directly involved but what they can do and are doing is to let customers know that their products are available online through their retailers on various e-commerce platforms.
 Enterprising manufacturers may start their online retail operations.
-Ecommerce transactions happen on e-commerce enabled sites but the drivers may be rooted in sites like Instagram and Facebook, where businesses must maintain a recognizable presence for better connections with customers.
-It helps businesses to have their eCommerce site, promote retailers operating on other eCommerce platforms and link everything together on social media.
-This could boost sales by as much as 300% or more.
+E-commerce transactions happen on e-commerce enabled sites but the drivers may be rooted in sites like Instagram and Facebook, where businesses must maintain a recognizable presence for better connections with customers.
+It helps businesses to have their e-commerce site, promote retailers operating on other e-commerce platforms, and link everything together on social media.
+This could boost sales by as much as 300 percent or more.

 Gamification works.
-40% of Millenials like a loyalty program if it has gamification according to a Forbes report.
-PostFunnel finds gamification in loyalty programs is welcome for over 40% of Millenials.
-Gamification improves conversion rates by 50%.
+40 percent of millennials like a loyalty program if it has gamification, according to a Forbes report.
+PostFunnel finds gamification in loyalty programs is welcome for over 40 percent of millennials.
+Gamification improves conversion rates by 50 percent.
 Gamification goes hand in hand with rewards.

 People like rewards in exchange for loyalty.
-They like things like travel vouchers, free tools as gifts, tech products, passes to movies or shows and similar lifestyle products.
-The Incentive Research Foundation finds that 50% of participants in loyalty programs will earn a reward and businesses are likely to increase the budget to 43%.
-Technology investment in loyalty programs has risen by 43%.
+They like things like travel vouchers, free tools as gifts, tech products, passes to movies or shows, and similar lifestyle products.
+The Incentive Research Foundation finds that 50 percent of participants in loyalty programs will earn a reward and businesses are likely to increase the budget to 43 percent.
+Technology investment in loyalty programs has risen by 43 percent.

 You can expect digital marketers to come up with loyalty programs but what you need is AI-powered, data-driven loyalty programs to help you derive maximum benefits.
 For this, you will want a digital marketer with a tech underpinning to devise loyalty programs that deliver results in 2020 and in the time to come.
 But do you need to create a loyalty program if your business is doing well?